Seedlings Activity: Why Does Some Soil Drink Faster?

 Two elementary children investigating soil absorption using planting pots in an outdoor science activity

-Water moves through different soils at different speeds — and that affects puddles, plant health, erosion, and flooding.
+Big idea: Water moves through different soils at different speeds, and that affects puddles, plant roots, erosion, flooding, and even the way we design gardens and schoolyards.

 Learning Goals